shihab97820/base-learning/README.md

 Exploring token standards helped me understand the importance of interoperability in Web3.
 Shared technical standards allow different applications to connect and create a much larger ecosystem of composable onchain products.

 **#Base #BuildOnBase #TokenStandards #ERC20 #Ethereum #Web3 #100DaysOfBase**

+## Day 26 – Understanding Liquidity on Base 💧

+Today's learning focused on liquidity and why it is essential for decentralized markets on Base.

+I learned that liquidity enables users to trade assets more efficiently through decentralized exchanges and other DeFi applications.
+Liquidity providers contribute assets to pools that support trading activity, while smart contracts manage swaps according to the protocol's rules.

+Understanding liquidity helped me see why healthy markets need more than tokens and users.
+Deep and efficient liquidity infrastructure is essential for building useful decentralized financial applications.

+**#Base #BuildOnBase #Liquidity #DeFi #Ethereum #Web3 #100DaysOfBase**